-Dazen Elevator (Freight Elevator Manufacturer) is a professional manufacturer of freight elevators and cargo elevators, including standard design and tailor-made products manufactured by our factory.
+Dazen is a professional freight elevator manufacturer and cargo elevator manufacturer, including standard design and tailor-made products manufactured by our factory.

 What is Freight Elevator?

 A freight elevator is used to transport cargo, often in large buildings such as warehouses and factories.
 These elevators usually comprise a platform and the walls around them.
 They can be both manually operated or automated by using a motorized device.
 In most cases, these elevators are designed for heavy loads exceeding 1 ton.

 The primary purpose of this type of elevator is to transport heavy materials from one floor to another.
 This allows companies to easily access their products when needed without moving them manually from one place to another.

 Companies need to get the best freight elevator for their needs to ensure that their products are in good hands during transportation from one location to another.

 How Much is a Freight Elevator?

 The cost of a freight elevator will depend on the capacity and size of your building.
 The average cost to install a freight elevator is $8,000-$13,000 per unit.
 You should also factor in additional costs for accessories such as wiring and controls and an allowance for labour and materials.

 The size of your building and its weight limit are essential factors when estimating how much it will cost to install a freight elevator.
 A cargo elevator capable of handling up to 80 pounds per square foot can be installed for less than $8,000.
 However, if you need a large freight elevator to accommodate heavy loads in a large building, the price tag could easily reach $13,000 or more.

 Class I freight elevator: Most of the time, these elevators transport large quantities of raw materials or finished goods.
 They can carry up to 60 tons of material at a time.
 They also have a load-limit indicator that shows the weight of any given load.
 Class I freight elevators are often used in manufacturing plants and warehouses to accommodate heavy loads.